 Perhaps the most obvious need for visibility is to understand the dependencies between the functional components of the application and how services interact among themselves.
 This means displaying the graph of dependencies among services to make it easy to understand the overall structure and interactions in the applications.
 The dependency graph makes it possible to troubleshoot application connectivity issues visually.

 Visibility to Security and Micro-segmentation

 The functional decomposition of microservices results in an explosion in the number of ephemeral endpoints which require the same degree of attention from a security and networking standpoint.
 With the significantly higher number of interactions inside the data center network, the need to set up policy-driven interactions between services becomes even more important.
-Visibility to current as well as desired application interactions is necessary to set up the right micro-segmentation policies using whitelists and blacklists.
-App maps enable the transition to a whitelist-based security posture (just allow authorized interactions - everything else is disallowed), as opposed to a blacklist-based posture (just block some interactions - everything else is allowed).
-Whitelist security postures are inherently more secure.
+Visibility to current as well as desired application interactions is necessary to set up the right micro-segmentation policies using accept lists and deny lists.
+App maps enable the transition to an allowlist-based security posture (just allow authorized interactions - everything else is disallowed), as opposed to a denylist-based posture (just block some interactions - everything else is allowed).
+Accept-list security postures are inherently more secure.

 When container visualization also shows real time policy violations it makes easy for developers to troubleshoot application security issues or perhaps modify policies to account for service interactions not considered previously.
 Displaying unauthorized accesses, simplifies the timely detection of breaches and compromised instances.

 Visibility to Performance and Health Status